Renton man killed 17-year-old in Bellevue with a sawed-off shotgun, prosecutors say

 “Although there were several witnesses nearby wanting to provide aid to the victim who lay there in the middle of the parking lot, they were deterred by the defendant,” who paced between the victim, the victim’s car and his own vehicle several times before driving off “in his silver, dented Lexus sedan,” Lee wrote.

-The charges don’t indicate a possible motive for the shooting.
+The charges don’t indicate a motive for the shooting.
 Court records do not yet say which attorney is representing Espinoza.

-Bellevue police responded to a report of the shooting at the movie theater complex in the 3500 block of Factoria Boulevard Southeast just after 8:30 p.m. on July 7, charging papers say.
+Bellevue police responded to a report of a shooting at the movie theater complex just after 8:30 p.m. on July 7, charging papers say.
 They found the 17-year-old with significant injuries to his chest and he was pronounced dead at Seattle’s Harborview Medical Center.

 Two witnesses who had just parked in the AMC lot told investigators they had seen the suspect and witness together; after hearing a gunshot, they saw the victim on the ground and the suspect holding a smoking shotgun, say the charges.